Evidence-Based Genetic Tests

-Dr. Scott Binder is the Pritzker Professor & Senior Vice Chair; Director, Pathology Clinical Services; Chief, Dermatopathology in January, 2018.
+Dr. Scott Binder retired from UCLA Health as the Pritzker Professor & Senior Vice Chair; Director, Pathology Clinical Services; Chief, Dermatopathology in January, 2018.
 He is now the director at the Binder Institute of Pathology, Los Angeles.

-Dr. Binder directs and oversees all of the clinical and anatomic laboratories, the Autopsy Service, the Biomarker Innovations Laboratory, the Cytogenetics Laboratory, the Molecular Pathology Laboratory and the Clinical Genomics Center.
-He works closely with the Directors of Laboratory Medicine and Anatomic Pathology as well as the faculty directors in each area.
+At UCLA Health, Dr. Binder directed all of the clinical and anatomic laboratories, the Autopsy Service, the Biomarker Innovations Laboratory, the Cytogenetics Laboratory, the Molecular Pathology Laboratory and the Clinical Genomics Center.

 Dr. Binder is a nationally and internationally known dermatopathologist with one of the largest consultative practices in the country.
 He receives more than 6,000 second opinion consults on difficult and challenging cases in dermatopathology from academic institutions, reference laboratories and community pathology groups from all over the country as well as international cases from Greece, China, and Korea.

 Dr. Binder has devoted a great deal of time to research in the molecular signatures of tumors with an emphasis on using unique gene expressions to diagnose and prognosticate various dermatologic neoplasms.
 His working team has won two Stowell-Orbison awards at USCAP, two years in a row.
 The first award concerned the use of gene signatures using microarray technology to characterize cellular neurothekeomas of the skin.
 The second award was based on a study which compared metastases of melanoma with their primaries and shed light upon which genes may be important in predicting which melanomas will metastasize to sentinel lymph nodes, and thus, which melanomas may demonstrate a worse clinical prognosis.